Hogan-Newton Fund provides fellowships for student internships

 Gonzales went on to chair the Journalism Department at City College of San Francisco, where many SF State journalism majors get their start.

 The SF State Journalism Department continues to have a strong relationship with El Tecolote.
 Editor-in-chief Alexis Terrazas is a graduate of the program, and students who take JOUR 575 Community Journalism report for the newspaper.

 Acción Latina will offer a 16-week paid internship with El Tecolote newspaper for the spring of 2022 (Jan.
 24-May 13).
 The fellow will be awarded a stipend of $2,200.

 Fellows may select a specific track in either photography, audio, writing or a combination of these media throughout their fellowship.

-TO APPLY : Please email resumé and cover letter to firstname.lastname@example.org by November 29.
+TO APPLY : Please email resumé and cover letter to email@example.com by December 6.
 Please include at least two work samples in your application.
-For more information about Acción Latina and El Tecolote, visit the websites http://www.accionlatina.org and eltecolote.org
+For more information about Acción Latina and El Tecolote, visit the websites for Accion Latina and Eltecolote.

 The grant from the Hogan-Newton Fund for Young Journalists will fund two other fellowships next year at yet-to-be-named community news organizations.